Things to do in Abu Dhabi in 3 Days

 It is easy to lose track of time when you’re having fun, right?
 But there’s more in store for the latter half of the day once you have finished exploring Ferrari World.
 Hop over next door to the Yas Waterworld, an Emirati-themed aquapark with 40+ unique rides to choose from.
 If splashing around in water makes your inner child come out, then this is the place to be!
 Equipped with crazy tornado water slides, suspended roller-coasters and other adrenaline-filled water-based rides, the Yas Waterworld is the perfect place to let go of your inhibitions.

+If you have at 3 days in Abu Dhabi, a visit to Yas Island is a must!
 Whether you are one who thrives on adventures or one who prefers a laid-back life, Yas Waterworld and Ferrari World must be on your list of things to do in Yas Island.
 Not only are they a lot of fun, they are also extremely futuristic and give you a glimpse of high-end technology the UAE is well known for.

 Abu Dhabi Itinerary – Day 3